Low-Code application development

 Model-based implementation of entire projects on one platform.

 Simple and uniform web-based tooling.

-Cost-efficient and tool-based implementation of your projects in cooperation with your specialist and development departments ("fusion teams").
+Cost-efficient and tool-based implementation of your projects through optimized collaboration between your specialist and development departments ("fusion teams")

 Manage platform services and self-developed applications in a common administration component.